Wildlander-mod/wildlander-mod.github.io/_03-YourFirstCharacter/Levelling Up.md

 Skill books in your inventory can be studied.
 These will give you training for however long you study for.

-{: .important}
-> If your skill is zero for a specific skill, you cannot level it up by studying.
-You need to use a alternate method of training to get to 1 skill before you can use books.

 ## Research